 Mixing the Dough (& Trying Not To Eat it All)

 This delicious cookie recipe is quick and easy to mix up.
 You can make this recipe in a stand mixer fitted with the paddle attachment, in a mixing bowl with an electric mixer or by hand with a wooden spoon and little elbow grease!

 Here's the catch.
 Were you expecting a catch?
 This cookie dough needs to be chilled at least overnight or for up to 72 hours before baking.
-Technically speaking, could you bake this dough off right away?
-Sure.
+Technically speaking, could you bake this dough right away?
+Yes.
 However, allowing this dough to chill, rest and fully absorb the flour into the butter will create the PERFECT chewy texture.
 Trust me.
-It's worth it.
+It's worth the wait.

 This recipe makes a damn good cookie!
 Follow this advice to ensure you make the best batch of Dark Chocolate Coconut Pecan cookies possible!

 - Use a kitchen scale!
 Baking recipes are like science and consistency is key.
 Cups and spoons can work, but scales are a baker's best friend.
 Scales can be purchased on Amazon for $10 - $15 USD.

 - Mix dough with room-temperature ingredients.
 Do not use hot, melted brown butter or cold eggs!
 Baking happens best when all ingredients are at room temperature.
 For a quick hack, place cold eggs in a bowl of warm water for a few minutes to remove their chill.

 - Do not over mix the dough!
 Over mixed cookie dough is tough and crumbly.
 Mix the dough until the flour is just combined and no longer visible in the dough.